Another July 4th Anniversary: Pathfinder's Landing On Mars

 I had spent a lot of time before landing day getting to know the scientists and engineers involved in the mission.
 I didn't talk to all of them, but it was a relatively small team, and I spoke with a lot of them.
 I knew well how hard they had worked on the mission, and how many things had to go just right to make it a success.
 I knew they had good reason to be apprehensive.

-But the landing went flawlessly, and I witnessed anxiety turn into unbridled joy.
+But the landing went flawlessly, and I witnessed anxiety turning into unbridled joy.
 That day is one of the highlights of my career in science journalism.

-At a press conference after the successful landing, mission scientist Matthew Golembek was gushing.
+At a news conference after the successful landing, mission scientist Matthew Golembek was gushing.

 "We have basically the perfect site," he said.
 "We have the perfect spacecraft.
 We have the perfect instruments.
 And we have the perfect rover.
 And now we're just more excited than you could possibly believe to go out there and start to investigate what's there."

-The rover Golembek was talking about was called Sojourner, a pint-sized version of the larger rovers NASA has subsequently sent to Mars.
+The rover Golembek was talking about was called Sojourner, a pint-size version of the larger rovers NASA has subsequently sent to Mars.
 Sojourner lasted 83 days and traveled a whopping 100 yards.

 Before they went silent, the lander and rover sent back a total of more than 17,000 pictures.
 The mission didn't exactly rewrite the textbooks about Mars, but the images and data from the probe's scientific instruments suggested that once upon a time the Red Planet was warm and wet, quite the opposite of the cold, dry place we see today.